 I want to share with you what we learned about Florida history today that can be a springboard to a full-on unit study of history beginning in 1868 up to the present day.

-Debary came for a visit on a steamboat up the St. Johns River, he had found a new paradise for a winter hunting lodge.
+Debary came for a visit on a steamboat up the St. Johns River, he had found a new paradise for a winter hunting lodge, Debary Hall.
 The lodge he built is over 8,000 square feet, eleven bedrooms and servants quarters situated on 400 acres looking out at the river.

-This grand home employed many area workers had an operating orange grove, that was the largest producer of oranges for many years and a working hunting camp for the rich and famous to visit and be taken out on hunts.
+This grand home employed many area workers and had an operating orange grove, which was the largest producer of oranges for many years.
+This was also a working hunting camp for the rich and famous to visit and be taken out on hunts.

 Our tour began as we boarded a steamship with a movie that put us back in time, complete with a moving floor like we were really on the boat!!
 It was fascinating with stories of guests, family members and the ultimate